 (1) BRAND IDENTITY & STYLE GUIDE

-Prior to any ideation, I held a kick-off meeting with the main stakeholder to understand the business, its segment, and unique value proposition.
-The information would be the foundation for BUILT’s visual brand identity.
-The following key takeaways from the meeting were as follows:
+Before starting any design ideation, I conducted a kick-off meeting with the main stakeholder to gain a clear understanding of the business, its market segment, and unique value proposition.
+This discovery phase laid the foundation for BUILT’s visual brand identity.
+The key takeaways from that meeting were as follows:

 • Service offer: 90% business valuation, 10% ownership transfer consulting